jorks/jorks.github.io/_pages/hello.md

 title: "Hello Internet Friend"
 ---

 If you've found your way here it's probably because of all the Google keywords hidden in the same colour as the background.
-Select all is Command + A. Sucker ;-) At least I have your attention.
+Select all is Command + A.

 My passion is enabling people to do their best work through technology - while I get to *nerd out* along the way.